Will medical marijuana prove to be a miracle treatment for people with multiple sclerosis (MS)?

 Cannabis has been used since ancient times for a variety of conditions.

-In 2011, a cannabis extract was first approved in Germany for the treatment of spasticity in people with MS.
+In 2011, a cannabis extract was in Germany for the treatment of spasticity in people with MS.

 Since then, only two synthetic drugs containing THC have been approved by the U.S. Food and Drug Administration (FDA).
 They are Marinol and Cesamet, used for treating nausea in people undergoing chemotherapy and people with HIV.